-Let’s look at some common gardening tasks and what tools are needed to complete those tasks.
+Let’s look at some common gardening tasks that you’d use to grow your own food at home and what tools are needed to complete those tasks.

 Usually you will need more supplies than tools for this such as soil, seed flats or pots, seeds and water.
 However a few tools will make seeding much faster.

 You’ll want a trowel to help move soil from bags to the seed flats or pots.
 I also typically use a yogurt container as it holds more soil than a trowel and therefore is faster.

 I recommend having a chopstick or wood dowel on hand to poke holes for the seeds in the flats or pots.
 You could use your finger too, but the holes might be too big depending on the size of your fingers and the size of the seeds you are planting.

 You’ll need a watering can with a fine rose to avoid washing away seeds.
 Or you can use a water hose with a fine misting spray but be careful as it is easy to overwater.
 Another alternative is to get a cheap plastic spray bottle to mist the top of the soil.

 And if you are buying amendments and soil in bags, you may need a handtruck or dolly to move the heavy bags to where you are seeding.
 You’ll also perhaps need a broom or handbrush/dustpan to clean up if you make a mess filling soil into flats or pots.

 Want to learn more about Seeding?
 Check out my Seed Starting Guide.